salrashid123/go_ekm_tls/README.md

 This example covers the scenario for where client actually mints a JWT and encodes the current TLS session's EKM information.

-The specific claim where the EKM if encoded is `cnf.tbh` field as described in [OpenID Connect Token Bound Authentication](https://openid.net/specs/openid-connect-token-bound-authentication-1_0.html).
+For JWT, the example below uses the EKM encoded as `cnf.kid` as descrbed in [Representation of a Key ID for a Proof-of-Possession Key](https://datatracker.ietf.org/doc/html/rfc7800#section-3.4)

 For example, if you run the client and server, you'll see something like this which prints out the JWT Bearer Token that is minted at the client.